-Ben has been passionate about jumping since childhood, when he competed in junior BSJA with his 12.2hh pony Bowes Springbok, and has aspired to become a professional since he was eight.
+Ben has been passionate about jumping since childhood, when he competed in junior BSJA with his 12.2hh pony Bowes Springbok, and has aspired to become a professional since he was 8.

 Ben was part of the Accenture Young Riders International squad from 2001-2004.
 In 2005 he claimed his first Nations Cup team place and has been a Nations Cup team regular ever since.

-His 2012 Olympic horse was the home-bred stallion Tripple X. This partnership were also part of the bronze medal-winning team at the 2011 European Championships in Madrid.
+His 2012 Olympic horse was the home-bred stallion Tripple X. This partnership was also part of the bronze medal-winning team at the 2011 European Championships in Madrid.